shecoderfinally/StockWatch/README.md

 #### (b) Back End
 npm run dev

-### 5."Embrace the uncertainty and dance with the rhythm of possibility
+### 5. Embrace the uncertainty and dance with the rhythm of possibility

 ## Contributing